 - Rigid muscles

 - Increased urination

 Extreme symptoms include seizures and cardiac failure.
 However, there is no need to hit the panic button and fear the worst if the dog has only consumed a small amount of chocolate.
 As a dog parent, calling the vet is still the smartest option.

 What should I know moving forward?

 Being aware that certain chocolates are more harmful than others is an important tool in a dog parent’s arsenal.
 A general rule of thumb is the darker the chocolate, the more toxic it is.
 The toxicity level depends upon the pet’s weight and the amount ingested.
 For every 10 pounds of weight on the dog, approximately 1.5 ounces of dark chocolate is toxic.
-However, for more diluted chocolates like milk chocolate, every 10 pounds of weight on the dog, 3.5 ounces of milk chocolate is toxic.
-Regardless, all chocolate ingestion requires an immediate call to your vet.
+For more diluted chocolates like milk chocolate, every 10 pounds of weight on the dog, 3.5 ounces of milk chocolate is toxic.

-There is no real remedy for chocolate poisoning in dogs.
-Before dialing the vet, it would be helpful to know: the weight of the dog, what type of chocolate was consumed, and what the amount was.
-So, dogs vomit the ingested chocolate up on its own.
-However, the vet may want to see the dog to err on the side of caution.
-In this case, they may induce vomiting to expel any undigested chocolate and toxins, flush the dog’s stomach, or give it a dose of activated charcoal to absorb any remaining toxins before they reach the bloodstream.
+Before dialing the vet, it would be helpful to know the weight of the dog, what type of chocolate was consumed and how much was consumed.
+Typically, dogs vomit the ingested chocolate on their own; however, your vet may want to see your dog to err on the side of caution.
+In this case, they may induce vomiting to expel any undigested chocolate and toxins, flush the dog’s stomach or give it a dose of activated charcoal to absorb any remaining toxins before they reach the bloodstream.
 Keep in mind that early treatment will help the dog recover more quickly.